Author: Katie Le | Katie’s Test Kitchen

 - shrimp paste (optional)

-1. Add pork bones, daikon, onion, pork soup base, rock sugar along with 6 cups of water.
+1. Add to inner pot: pork bones (or pork spare ribs), daikon, onion, Quoc Viet Pork Soup Base, rock sugar along with 6 cups of water.
 Use boiling water to speed up pressure building time.
-Close lid, make sure knob is on Sealing, select Manual/Pressure Cook, High Pressure, 20 minutes.
-15-30 minutes NPR.
+Close lid, make sure knob is on Sealing, select Manual/Pressure Cook, High Pressure, 20 minutes if you are using pork bones OR 6 minutes if you are using pork spare ribs, 15 minutes NPR.

-2. Pour pork paste into a mixing bowl, add chopped wood ear mushroom, and sprinkle evenly with about 1/4 tsp of ground black pepper.
+2. Pour pork paste into a mixing bowl, add chopped wood ear mushrooms, and sprinkle evenly with about 1/4 tsp of ground black pepper.
 Mix ingredients well and set aside.

-3. Once the cook time is up, quick release after 15-30 minutes of NPR.
+3. Once the cook time is up, quick release after 15 minutes of NPR.
 Open lid and cancel Keep Warm, switch to Saute mode, adjust to Normal heat.
 Remove and discard onion and daikon.
-You can also remove the pork bones or leave it in the pot.
+You can also remove the pork bones if you are using or leave it in the pot.
 Add about 6 more cups of boiling water (total 12 cups of water).
 Bring broth to a boil again.
 Use a coffee spoon (tbsp size) to scoop and gently drop the pork paste into the boiling broth.
-Dip the spon in a bowl of cold water in between to reduce stickiness.
+Dip the spoon in a bowl of cold water in between to reduce stickiness.
 Once the pork paste float to the top, they are cooked!
-Taste the broth and seasoning to your taste by adding more sugar, soup base or salt if needed.
+Taste the broth and season to your liking by more adding sugar, mushroom seasoning, or more soup base if needed.

-4. To serve, add cooked rice noodles to a large bowl, ladle boiling broth and pork paste on top.
-Add sliced Vietnamese Ham to the bowl and garnish with chopped onion and cilantro.
+4. To serve, add cooked rice noodles to a large bowl along with a few slices of Vietnamese Ham, then ladle boiling broth and pork paste on top.
 Serve with Vietnamese coriander, lime wedges and sliced pepper.
 Shrimp paste can be served on the side as well.